clopca/cdk-vpclattice-alpha/API.md

 ### ServiceProps <a name="ServiceProps" id="cdk-vpclattice-alpha.ServiceProps"></a>

-Properties for creating a new VPC Lattice Service.
+Properties for defining a VPC Lattice Service.

 #### Initializer <a name="Initializer" id="cdk-vpclattice-alpha.ServiceProps.Initializer"></a>